 - Windows account has a password on the computer where the shared folder is located. - Password-protected sharing is turned off in Windows.

-For example, in Windows 7, you can find this setting at Control Panel -> Network and Internet -> Network and Sharing Center -> Advanced sharing settings -> Turn off password protected sharing.
+You can find this setting at Control Panel -> Network and Internet -> Network and Sharing Center -> Advanced sharing settings -> Turn off password protected sharing.